-If the toy is really popular, it may be available on a website like Ebay.com for auction.
+If the toy is really popular, it may be available on a website like eBbay.com for auction.
 This means a buyer arranges a minimum price and consumers bid on the item.
-You can also find items on e-bay and buy them outright for a specific price, though again, like Amazon.com, it may or may not be a reasonable price.
+You can also find items on eBay and buy them outright for a specific price, though again, like Amazon.com, it may or may not be a reasonable price.

 Sometimes you can find vintage toys for sale at Etsy.
-While you may not be able to find the actual retail toy, people are so creative and imaginative that it is possible to find unique and special items featuring their favorite characters like stuffed animals, hair clips, t-shirts, and birthday party decorations in a personal Etsy store.
+While you may not be able to find the actual retail toy, people are so creative and imaginative that it is possible to find unique and special items featuring their favorite characters such as stuffed animals, hair clips, T-shirts, and birthday party decorations in a personal Etsy store.

 Online Yard Sale Groups on Facebook

 With the popularity of private groups on Facebook, join neighborhood groups and yard sale groups in your local area.
 People will post items for sale and buyers will purchase then by leaving a comment or a direct message to the poster.
-They then meet the seller locally for pick-up.
-You still run the risk of the buyer or seller being a no-show, but if can be helpful.
-I have also noticed in several Facebook groups there have been entire threads where people are sharing experiences and pictures, letting other buyers know that the local retail store got a new shipment of toys that morning.
+They then meet the seller locally for pickup.
+You still run the risk of the buyer or seller being a no-show, but it can be helpful.
+In several Facebook groups, there have been entire threads where people share experiences and pictures, letting other buyers know that the local retail store got a new shipment of toys that morning.